RazaMohayyuddin/Flags_Data_React_App/README.md

-# Flags-Data-App
+# Rest-Countries-Listing-App
 This project is based on Flag Listing.
 All Data came from API.
 Also Filters are implemented like search filter and filter by region.
 Each filter has its own functionality search filter used to search country and other filter used to see the list of countries that lies in that region.
 Also light and Dark mode implemented in this app.
 Detail
 Page show detail of each country like population,currencies,languages and many more.
 # Motivation
-This project use full concept of react and it is one of the best project practicing frontend development to learn and implement core concepts of react as well as css.
+The motivation behind this project was that I want to test and enhance my frontend development and logic building since this project was full package of challenges to test my skills and Cover my lacking Area.
 # Coding Style
 Coding style used in this project is based on functional programming everything is managed using atomic functions which use for different purpose.
 # Interface Screenshots